mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

 As my curiosity grew, I opened the door.
 Once again, I thought, "Ah, I thought so," and settled into the seat.
 The steering wheel felt great in my hands.
-The size was just right for my tastes.
+The size was just right.
 I focused my eyes on the dashboard.
 "So this is what they call a 'flight cockpit..."
-It felt good.
 I looked forward, reached out, and assumed a driving position.
 The gauges were very easy to read.
-It was the kind of thoughtful touch that you would expect from Honda, a leader in the racing world.
+It was the kind of thoughtful design that you would expect from Honda, a leader in the racing world.